 7. Lava Lands Visitor Center & Newberry National Volcanic Monument

 There are a number of volcanic features in and around the Bend are that were created thousands of years ago.
-Lava Lands Visitors Center lets you learn with forest rangers about the volcanic activity in the area, explore trails and interpretive displays.
-Newberry National Volcanic Monument seeks to preserve these sights with its 55,500 acres encompassing trails through lava fields with past cones, vents and a caldera.
+At Lava Lands Visitors Center, you can explore trails and learn about the volcanic activity in the area from forest rangers and interpretive displays.
+The Newberry National Volcanic Monument seeks to preserve these sights with its 55,500 acres encompassing trails through lava fields with past cones, vents and a caldera.
 It’s a great place to learn about the destructive and creative forces of nature and geology.
-Go to the top of Lava Butte, to view extinct cinder cone or walk along the lava lands interpretive trail.
+Go to the top of Lava Butte to view the extinct cinder cone or walk along the lava lands interpretive trail.

 8. High Desert Museum

-Bend has long been known as where the forest meets the desert.
-Learn about the history and wildlife of the dry environment at the High Desert Museum.
-With art shows, living-history exhibits and animals such desert dwellers as bobcats, porcupines and birds of prey to greet visitors, the museum is a local Bend favorite.
-It's a combination of zoo, museum and entertainment.
+Bend has long been known as the place where the forest meets the desert.
+Learn about the history and wildlife of its dry environment at the High Desert Museum.
+With art shows, living-history exhibits and desert dwellers such as bobcats, porcupines and birds of prey to greet visitors, the museum is a local Bend favorite.
+It's a combination of zoo, museum and entertainment that is great for all ages.
 Changing exhibits means there is always something new to explore and discover.
-It's great for all ages.

 9. Bend Ale Trail

-Bend has been dubbed Beer City USA boasting over 15 craft breweries to visit and try out.
-Through the Visit Bend Visitors Center located downtown you can pick up your passport to get stamped at each location, or download a Bend Ale Trail passport and learn how to win cool prizes for visiting all of our breweries.
+Bend has been dubbed Beer City USA, boasting over 15 craft breweries to visit and try out.
+Through the Visit Bend Visitors Center located downtown, you can pick up your passport to get stamped at each location, or download a Bend Ale Trail passport and learn how to win cool prizes for visiting all of our breweries.
 Try a variety of brews and ciders to find your favorite one!
 Are you a light beer or dark beer person?
-Great food and menus for you to try out as well!
+There is great food at the breweries for you to try out as well!

 10. Pilot Butte